IABTechLab/uid2docs/docs/guides/google-ss-integration.md

 For details, see [Publisher Integration Guide, Server-Only](custom-publisher-integration.md).

-A sample application is also available for server-only integration.
+Sample applications are available for server-only integration and client-side integration.
 See [Sample Applications](#sample-applications).

 ### UID2 Client-Side JavaScript SDK Integration